From fun family time to long term health benefits and day-to-day mindful moments, there are so many positives to the humble jigsaw.

 This 26-piece chunky floor puzzle helps teach letter recognition and the alphabet and also comes with a giant alphabet poster.

 Great for teaching the letters of the alphabet and promoting educational learning in a fun and engaging way!
 Children will love the bold illustrations which show lots of different animals and objects and can be used to encourage discussion once the jigsaw is complete.
-Suitable for ages 3-6.
+Suitable for ages three to six.

 This puzzle has nearly 1,000 ratings on Amazon, scoring an average of 4.8 out of 5 stars.

-One reviewer said: "Bought for my great niece, aged 3 to keep her occupied during a family gathering.
+One reviewer said, "Bought for my great niece, aged three to keep her occupied during a family gathering.
 Large, sturdy pieces and very colourful too.
 The included poster was very helpful as a guide as to where to place them in the puzzle."